ibexa/documentation-user/docs/shop_administration/manage_products.md

 Each product has a product code that must be unique.
 It identifies the product in the system.
 Product code can have up to 64 characters.
 It can contain only letters, numbers, underscores, and dashes.

 3\.
-If needed, add additional Fields decriptinb the product.
+If needed, add additional Fields describing the product.

 4\.
 Add attributes by dragging them from the toolbox on the right.